ddprrt/ddprrt.github.io/_posts/2015-02-13-revisting-less.md

 ## Importing CSS files

 Let it roll over your tongue: Import CSS files!
-Oh yeah, you can import any CSS file as long as you don't forget to state the extension:
+Oh yeah, you can import any CSS file as long as you don't forget to state the extension and call what to do with it:

 {% highlight css %}
 @import 'mylessmodule';
-@import 'csscodefromtheinterwebs.css';
+@import (inline) 'csscodefromtheinterwebs.css';
 {% endhighlight %}

 Boom!
 Use any blindly downloaded CSS code directly in your one and only `main.less` file.
 But importing does not stop here!
 Think of having more LESS modules which require one certain file to be imported.
 You want to make sure that this file *is* there, but you don't want to import multiple times?
 There's the keyword `once` which deals with that.
 And that's even the default behaviour.